kavia-common/skillmaster-learning-platform-223450-222246/frontend_app/ENVIRONMENT.md

 # Frontend Environment and Routes

-This frontend consumes the backend catalog APIs.
+This frontend consumes the backend catalog and relational APIs.

 ## Environment

-- REACT_APP_BACKEND_URL: Base URL of backend (FastAPI).
+- REACT_APP_API_BASE: Preferred base URL of backend (FastAPI).
 Example: http://localhost:3001
+- REACT_APP_BACKEND_URL: Legacy/alternate base URL, used if API_BASE not set.
-  - If not set, the app falls back to `window.location.origin` and swaps port 3000 -> 3001 for local preview.
+  - If neither is set, the app falls back to `window.location.origin` and swaps port 3000 -> 3001 for local preview.

 Copy .env.example to .env and adjust as needed.